maxwellfortney/next-candy-machine/README.md

 ### We are done!!

-You can now start the NextJs app by running `yarn dev` and navigating to `http://localhost:3000/`, connect your desired wallet and begin minting your new NFTs.
+You can now start the NextJs app by running `yarn dev` and navigating to `http://localhost:3000/`, connect your desired wallet and begin minting your devnet new NFTs.

+# Deployment to Vercel and migration to mainnet-beta
+## Changing your `.env.local` variables
+1. Change `NEXT_PUBLIC_SOLANA_NETWORK` to `mainnet-beta`
+2. Change `NEXT_PUBLIC_SOLANA_RPC_HOST` to `https://api.mainnet-beta.solana.com` your preffered [RPC URL](https://docs.solana.com/cluster/rpc-endpoints) such as [QuickNode](https://www.quicknode.com/)

+## Deploying to Vercel
+1. Connect your Github account to Vercel
+2. Create a new project from your repo
+3. Before clicking `Deploy`, add all of your environment variables
+4. Click `Deploy`